Meet Ritu Bhathal from But I Smile Anyway

 I’d say I write lightheartedly, but with an underlying message in most posts.

 - What excites you most about blogging?

 In the beginning, it was the numbers.
 I became stats obsessed.
-Then slowly, I built my Blogily up, and now the reason I love what I do is because of them, and the interaction I have with both my followers, and those bloggers I follow.
-I really have found a whole new set of family and friends here in the Blogisphere!
+Then slowly, I built my Blogily up, and now the reason I love what I do is because of them, and the interaction I have with both my followers and those bloggers I follow.
+I really have found a whole new set of family and friends here in the Blogosphere!